egegonul/sokoban-game-v1/README.md

 # Description

-Note: This is is the first version of the game where stack of the game is implemented as an array.
+Note: This is is the **first** version of the game where the stackqueue in the code is implemented as an array.

 ![](images/fig1.PNG)